vcl/vcl/doc/DEVELOPMENT.md

 - Avoid element name bound selectors;
   i. e. don’t do `div.header` or `h1.title`.
 - Except in some cases, avoid the descendant selector based on element names;
-  i. e. don’t use `.vclComponent h3`.
+  i. e. don’t use `.component h3`.
 Always introduce classes.
 - Except in some very rare cases, avoid using `!important`.
 - Don’t use vendor prefixes.